What Is Cost Variance? Formula, Types, & Examples

 CV % = (EV – AC) / EV

-A big part of project cost control is figuring out how much the actual cost deviated from the cost baseline and what caused the variance.
+A big part of project cost control is figuring out how much the actual cost has deviated from the cost baseline and what caused the variance.

 Instead, we can distinguish between a positive (favorable) and a negative (unfavorable) cost variance.